Helping You Appeal State Or Federal Criminal Convictions In Minnesota

-No one is perfect.
+The stakes are high in criminal cases.
+Despite defendants having so much to lose, no one is perfect.
 Judges, criminal defense attorneys and prosecutors all make mistakes from time to time.
 The question that an appeals court would ask is whether the errors changed the outcome of your case.

 If there is a chance that this happened to you, an appeal may be worth considering.
 Jennifer Macaulay can review your case and let you know whether you have grounds for an appeal.
 Schedule an appointment today to take advantage of a free 30-minute initial consultation to see what she and her team can do for you by calling our St. Paul office at 651-968-0621.

-Experience Gives Your Appeal The Best Chance
+Experience Gives Your Appeal The Best Chance Of Succeeding

 Some lawyers only handle a few appeals over their entire legal career.
 But Jennifer handles at least a dozen every year.
-In fact, Jennifer Macaulay has tried over 100 appeals in all different courts.
+In fact, Jennifer Macaulay has handled over 100 appeals in all different courts.
 She knows how the appellate process works and has the skill to write and present effective appeals.
 Hiring an experienced appeals lawyer like Jennifer Macaulay gives your case the best chance at being overturned.

 As an experienced appeals lawyer, Jennifer has appealed cases involving all of the following:

-- Preparing and responding to discovery and evidentiary motions
+- Discovery and evidentiary motions

 An appeal is not a retrial of your criminal case.
 Instead, appellate judges review the record of your case to determine whether a legal mistake took place.
 If the appeals court rules that an error occurred, it will then determine whether it was serious enough to affect the outcome of your case — i.e., your conviction and/or sentencing.
 If it was serious, the appeals court may overturn your conviction, overturn your sentence or order the trial court to take further action.